snap-one/docs-driverworks-api/source/includes/32_serial_network_device/_10-GetNetworkBindingsByDevice.md

 ## GetNetworkBindingsByDevice

 Function that returns network binding information for a device.
-Related: See GetBindingsByDevice

 ###### Available from 3.0.0